-Inter-price control charges are included for the consumption of water by wastewater Network Plus and bioresources, and there is also a charge for the treatment and disposal of water sludges produced through water treatment.
-These charges are consistent with prior-year.
+Inter-price control charges are included for the consumption of water by wastewater network plus and bioresources, and there is also a charge for the disposal of water sludges produced through water treatment.
+These changes are consistent with prior-year and are listed and quantified in the Table 10 above.